-If play-off matches end in a draw after regular match time, they must be decided by playing a penalty shoot-out.
+If play-off matches end in a draw after the regular match time, an extra 10 minutes extra time will be played.
+This extra time is divided into two 5 minutes halves with no interval time.
+If the extra time still ends in a draw, the game must be decided by playing a penalty shoot-out.
+If play-off matches are still drawn after a penalty shoot-out, the penalty shoot-out will be repeated and after another draw the match will be decided according to the following set of priority rules:

-If play-off matches are still drawn after a penalty shoot-out, the penalty shoot-out will be repeated and after another draw the match will be decided by a toss.
+- the team with the best goal difference in the tournament so far, wins; - the team that made most goals in the tournament so far wins; - the team that performed best during the technical challenge wins; - the team that performed best at the scientific challenge wins.